 SPACs have usually been terrific investments for sponsors, unless mergers weren't completed and SPACs were liquidated.
 For SPAC Arb investors with low-risk optionality and free warrants, they're very compelling.
 For everyone else: good absolute returns so far but in bull equity markets, rising tides lift all boats.
+The poor median buy-and-hold relative returns for seasoned SPAC deals are not a great omen.
 I cannot imagine that sponsor and SPAC Arb returns will remain that high indefinitely; experience suggests that they will eventually be reduced via lower subsidies, more vesting rules for sponsors and higher risk of deal failure.